section-engineering-education/engineering-education/content/articles/creating-a-callback-url-for-safaricom-daraja-api-with-firebase-cloud-functions-in-android/index.md

-### Creating a Callback URL for Safaricom Daraja API - (Lipa na Mpesa) with Firebase Cloud Functions in Android
+### Introduction

-Adding Lipa Na Mpesa features to your Android has been made easier with the introduction of the Daraja API developed by Safaricom.
-It is the wish of every developer to receive all the information that Safaricom sends when a user of their app does a transaction because some payments go through and some fail.
-This information is useful in updating records in your Application.
+Implementing `Lipa-Na-Mpesa` (Pay with MPesa) features in your Android has been made easier with the introduction of the [Daraja API](https://github.com/jumaallan/android-mpesa-api) developed by [Safaricom](https://www.safaricom.co.ke/).
+Every developer wishes to receive all the information that Safaricom sends when a user performs a transaction because some transactions go through and some fail.
+This information is useful in updating records in your application.

 As an Android developer, having a callback URL means that you need to have a REST backend that will receive a response.
 This might be expensive.
 We can create a simple API with Firebase Cloud Functions that will help us to receive the data for the callback URL.